Carl Hilty

-Life

-Family background, education and early career
+Family background

 Hilty was born in the small town of Werdenberg in the canton of St. Gallen in northeastern Switzerland.
 His father was the physician Johann Ulrich Hilty, who practised medicine in Chur, the capital of the eastern canton of the Grisons.
 His family had been based in Werdenberg for centuries and in 1835 he bought the crumbling Werdenberg Castle at an auction.
-Carl Hilty's mother Elisabeth (née Kilias) hailed from Chur and was the daughter of a former regimental doctor of the French Army.
-She died already in 1847.
+Hilty's mother Elisabeth (née Kilias) hailed from Chur and was the daughter of a former regimental doctor of the French Army.
+She died in 1847.

+Education

-Carl Hilty grew up in Chur, where he first attended the public primary school and then the canton school of the Swiss Reformed Church.
+Hilty grew up in Chur, where he first attended the public primary school and then the canton school of the Swiss Reformed Church.
 From 1851 until 1853 Hilty studied jurisprudence in Germany at the University of Göttingen.
 In 1854 he acquired his doctorate of both laws at Heidelberg University.
 He subsequently spent some time in London and Paris in order to improve his language skills.

 From 1855 onwards he was the director of a law firm in Chur for almost two decades.
 As a non-citizen of the Grisons he soon emerged as a prominent proponent of direct democracy.

+Marriage

 In 1857, after an engagement period of just a few months, Hilty married Johanna Gaertner, who hailed from a family of legal scholars in Prussia.
 Her father Gustav, who already died in 1842, was a professor of law at the University of Bonn.
 Her mother Marie Simon, who was born in Breslau as the daughter of a judge and one-time chairman of the Prussian examination board of jurists, had written and published a political novel about the German revolutions of 1848–1849.
 Like her brother Heinrich Simon, who had been a prominent member of the Frankfurt Parliament, she apparently had to escape anti-democratic and anti-liberal repressions in the reactionary era that followed the subdued revolutions and joined him in his Swiss exile.
 Johanna's god-father was the nationalist and pro-democracy writer Ernst Moritz Arndt, who had been a member of the Frankfurt Parliament as well.

 Hilty's sister Anna was married to the jurist and brigadier Hand Hold, one of the leading Grisonian liberals during the second half of the 19th century.